• Skip to primary navigation

 Tossing garlic butter croutons in butter and spreading onto a baking sheet.

-How to keep homemade croutons crunchy
+How long do homemade croutons last?

 To keep your homemade croutons crunchy, store them in a tightly sealed container at room temperature.
 This includes a zip top plastic bag (with excess air removed) or a lidded storage container.